YahooArchive/express-state/README.md

 When Views/templates embed this exposed data into an HTML page it is serialized as literal JavaScript.
-The JavaScript serialization format is limited to expressions which initialize namespaces and the exposed data assigned to the namespaces which can be superset of JSON that includes regexps and functions.
+The JavaScript serialization format is limited to expressions which initialize namespaces and the exposed data assigned to those namespaces, which is a superset of JSON that includes regexps and functions.

 ### Features